PEAK AND OPTIMAL PERFORMANCE BIOFEEDBACK

 1. Stress and anxiety management:

-EMG biofeedback of the stress muscles can help individuals learn to control and reduce muscle tension, which can be a key factor in reducing stress and anxiety levels.
+EMG biofeedback of the stress muscles can help individuals learn to control and reduce muscle tension, which can be crucial in reducing stress and anxiety levels.

 2. Injury prevention and rehabilitation: